Some scales in neutrino physics

+where $m^d=diag\{m_1,m_2,m_3\}$.
+Absolute values of two additional diagonal matrix elements $m_{\mu\mu}$ and $m_{\tau\tau}$ are most likely equal each other.
+This supposition does not contradict to some models for the neutrino mass matrix \cite{fri, jo}.

-The following experimental limits for neutrino mass observables are obtained: $m_C<0.2 eV$ \cite{koma}, $m_{\beta}<2.2 eV$ \cite{ott}, $m_{2\beta}<0.34 eV$ \cite{klap, aa}, where the last limit should be increased up to 1 eV in order to include the uncertainty of nuclear matrix element values.
+The following experimental limits for neutrino mass observables are obtained at 90\% CL \cite{este}: $m_C<0.013-0.1eV$ \cite{ji,nar,desi}, $m_{\beta}<0.45 eV$ \cite{katr}, $m_{2\beta}<0.028-0.122 eV$ \cite{gerd,kaml}, where the last limit should be increased up to $0.079-0.180$ eV in order to include the uncertainty of nuclear matrix element values.
+Note that the listed limits on the mass observables values (\ref{mc}), (\ref{mb}), (\ref{mbb}) are not in contradiction with the given previously neutrino mass values and the NO of their spectrum \cite{14b, yud}, namely $m_1 \approx 0.0016$ eV, $m_1 \approx 0.0088$ eV, $m_1 \approx 0.0496$ eV.
+In addition the results of the latest cosmological observations \cite{desi,nar,37b,37c,37d,37e} justify the NO option with the total sum of the active neutrinos masses about 0.06 eV.

 The important question is to find out a mechanism of generation of neutrino masses.
 Lacking a satisfactory theory of this phenomenon, the question can be treated on the phenomenological level.
-Let us suppose that there are a few different contributions in a neutrino mass, and two of them are most important.
-It may be assumed that the first contribution is connected with the Majorana mass of the left light neutrino.
-This mass can arise on some characteristic scale due to the presence in a lagrangian an effective Majorana mass term when the Higgs sector of SM is modified.
+At first let us suppose that there are a few different contributions in a neutrino mass, and two of them are most important.
+It may be assumed that the first contribution is connected with the Majorana mass of the light left neutrino beyond the SM.
+This contribution can arise on some characteristic scale due to the presence in a lagrangian an effective Majorana mass term when the Higgs sector of SM is modified.

 The contribution in a neutrino mass value, that is connected with $L'_m$, will be taken into account through the phenomenological parameter $\xi$.
-The second contribution can be connected with the {\it seesaw} mechanism, that takes place when one adds heavy right neutrinos $N_i, i=1,2,3$ in this scheme.
+The second contribution can be connected with the {\it seesaw} mechanism, that takes place when one adds heavy right (sterile) neutrinos $N_i, i=1,2,3$ in this scheme.
 This mass contribution can be written in the form:

 where $M_D$ is the matrix of Dirac neutrino masses, $M_R$ is the characteristic mass of the right neutrinos.